orfeotoolbox/OTB/CONTRIBUTING.md

 ### Feature request

 The core development team will proceed to a second, more complete, analysis.
-During this analysis, the issue is marked as ~"To investigate".
+During this analysis, the issue is marked as ~"to investigate".
 This is a time to iterate with the author of the issue to find the best way to address it.
 At the end of this analysis, the issue's description should contain the conception of the new feature,